pv-baxi/esp32ess/docs/README.md

 0xYY = 1 - b[2] - b[3] - b[4] - ... - b[N-2] - b[N-1]

-Like all the other data, it's not allowed to be between 0xFA and 0xFF.
+Similar to the byte replacement, the checksum byte is not allowed to be between 0xF**B** and 0xFF.
 So in case of such result, an 0xFA is inserted in front of the checksum and also included into the checksum calculation.
+As an exception to the general byte replacement, the value **0xFA is allowed** as a checksum.
+Because otherwise it would be replaced by {0xFA 0x00}.
+And as 0x00 does not impact the checksum, it's not injected here.

 Finally the "End Of Frame" character 0xFF is appended to the command.
 Then it's ready to be send out.

+Note: The checksum can be easily verified for incoming frames by just summing over all bytes including the checksum byte and the end-of-frame 0xFF.
+If the result is 0, the checksum is correct.

 ### VE.Bus receive frames